Thomas-Oliv/my-portfolio/content/static/projects/index.md

 * Developed a portfolio and blog website for myself to showcase my achievements, projects, and experience.
 * Created using the Gatsby framework and Netlify CMS to manage the site content.

+### **HVAC System**

+*School Project*

+* Designed an HVAC system in VHDL using emulsiV.
+* The system takes in digital sensor data and creates the corresponding digital output to adjust the temperature.
+* Based on the RISC-V architecture.

+### **PNG Image Merger**

+*School Project*

+* Built a C++ program that uses multithreading to pull PNG image segments from the web asynchronously and then merge them once all the segments have been acquired.
+* Validated functionality through unit testing, Valgrind, and Helgrind to ensure there are no memory leaks or race conditions respectively.

+### **Home Security System**

+*School Project*

+* In the process of designing a home security system in Proteus.
+* Designed and validated sensors, actuators, and user interfaces as well as translation circuits to ensure compatibility with the STM32 MCU.
+* In the future, the MCU will be programmed to interact with the I/O devices according to the project specifications.